drish/cloak/README.md

 - flag "-overwrite" "-o" overwrites original file
 - flag "-r" encrypts all files in dir
 - efficitenly read large files using line by line chans
-- encrypt on msgpack format ?
+- encrypt using msgpack format ?
+- key splitting using shamir